matt-scott/aa-first-website-capstone/README.md

 See PDF "Capstone-Project-Building-Your-First-Website" for project details.

 Deployment via Netlify.
-See website at
+See portfolio page at matt-scott.github.io